-Submit figures in an electronic format that are professional in appearance and illustrate the point being made.
+Submit figures that are professional in appearance and illustrate the point being made.
 Do not repeat the same data in both tables and figures.
 Files should be high resolution (print optimized) at 300 dpi resolution and saved as .jpg, .tif, or .eps format files.

 Charts and Graphs